flipt-io/flipt/examples/nextjs/README.md

 This is an example of how to use Flipt with a NextJS application.

+**Note:** This example is not meant to be used in production, it is only meant to demonstrate how to use Flipt with NextJS.

 It uses the [Flipt TypeScript SDK](https://github.com/flipt-io/flipt-node) to evalute feature flags from the Flipt API in two different ways:

 1. Using the `useFlipt` hook to evalute the flag in the browser/client side (using the `useEffect` hook)
-2. Using the [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) function to evaluate the flags on the server side before rendering the page
+1. Using the [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) function to evaluate the flags on the server side before rendering the page

+We also included [some code](./pages/api/hello.ts) showing how you could use Flipt with [NextJS API routes](https://nextjs.org/docs/api-routes/introduction), but we are not hitting the API it in this example.

 ## Example